 In coordination with the USFWS and CDFW, a 500-foot disturbance-free ground buffer and 1,000-foot vertical helicopter buffer shall be established around the active nest and demarcated by fencing or flagging.
-No construction or vehicle traffic shall occur within nest buffers.
+No construction or vehicle traffic shall occur within nest buffers, except on existing paved public roads.